emmafromm/Warming-effects-on-lizard-gut-microbiome-depend-on-habitat-connectivity/README_Data_Fromm_etal_MS1.txt

 # File : Fromm_MS1_rawdata.tar.gz
 	# - contains R1 and R2 fastq files of raw data
-	# - nb of raw sequencing reads in R1 and R2 files: 5899356 reads each
+	# - nb of raw sequencing reads in R1 and R2 files: 11359947 in total
 # File : Fromm_MS1_ngsfilter_16S_Lez_2015_2018.tsv
 	# - tab-sep text file containing the information to retrieve the sample origin of
 	#   each sequencing reads.
 Provided in a format compatible with the use of OBITools.